bumpnumb/Pinball/Journal/Introduction.md

 Not so fast young reader.
 We still need something to hold the copper wire on, a bobbin.

-Luckily I own a 3D printer and with the dimensions from [Pinside](https://pinside.com/pinball/forum/topic/coil-dimensions) I swiftly reqreated a solenoid bobbin:
+Luckily I own a 3D printer and with the dimensions from [Pinside](https://pinside.com/pinball/forum/topic/coil-dimensions) I swiftly recreated a solenoid bobbin:
 ![Image of bobbin](https://i.imgur.com/AErI18O.jpg)

 Great!
 Now we can get somewhere!